 1. Pet sitting & dog walking

 The French love their pets but the pet care industry stands in sharp contrast to what it is in the United States.
-Dog walking and pet sitting, outside of major cities (and even there it’s lacking), are pretty much nonexistent and people just have friends or family or a local kennel look after their pets.
+Dog walking and pet sitting, outside of major cities (and even there it’s lacking), are pretty much nonexistent and people just have friends, family, or a local kennel look after their pets.
 There aren’t too many French dogvacay.com equivalents (that I know of) and you don’t hear or see much from dog walkers or pet sitters.
 And trust me, there are a ton of dogs here.
 So, maybe the French would pay for quality pet care if it were available?
 There are people here and there who offer dog sitting and dog walking services but the industry is much smaller in France.

 2. Someone to pick up dog poop in your yard